wrightaq/dev-test/js/README.md

-# Gilded Rose
+# Shi Mart

-This is the Gilded Rose kata in JavaScript
+This is the Shi Mart kata in JavaScript

 ## Getting started